Our take on RethinkDB vs today's NoSQL

 The best of both worlds

 First generation NoSQL products fall into roughly two categories — developer-oriented and operations-oriented.

 Developer-oriented products include MongoDB and CouchDB.
 They typically pay close attention to ease of use, have rich document structure, and offer flexible querying capabilities.
 However, when compared with their operations-oriented counterparts, they are more difficult to deploy to sharded environments and to scale to significant load.

 Operations-oriented systems include Cassandra and Riak.
 These products are designed for highly available deployments and high scale.
 Unlike developer-oriented products, in their current form operations-oriented products typically have less powerful querying capabilities, and tend to focus less on ease of use.

 With the benefit of hindsight and three years of engineering effort, RethinkDB aims to embody ideas from each philosophy to offer the best of both worlds.
 It is designed to be very easy to use, has a rich data model, and supports extremely flexible querying capabilities.
 A cluster of RethinkDB nodes can be sharded in only a couple of clicks (really, it's that easy, check out the screencast).
-Read the architecture FAQ, and browse through the ReQL API reference to see how RethinkDB attempts to accomplish these goals.
+Browse through the ReQL API reference to see how RethinkDB attempts to accomplish these goals.

 Will Larson said it best on his blog, Irrational Exuberance:

 RethinkDB has captured some of the best ideas from Cassandra and CouchDB. - Reflection on RethinkDB

 Raising the bar

 We're also working on extending what's possible with NoSQL systems.
 RethinkDB adds a modern query language, a massively parallel distributed infrastructure, support for distributed joins and subqueries, and has administration tools that are both simple and beautiful.
 Here are some of the reasons our early adopters have been especially excited about RethinkDB.